Atlanta Fed's Lockhart to leave office in February 2017

-WASHINGTON Atlanta Federal Reserve Bank president Dennis Lockhart will step down on Feb.
+WASHINGTON (Reuters) - Atlanta Federal Reserve Bank president Dennis Lockhart will step down on Feb.
 28 next year, the Atlanta Fed said on Tuesday, with a nationwide search planned for his replacement.

 Under Fed rules Lockhart, 69, will reach a mandatory retirement point after completing his 10th year as head of the bank.
 He took office on March 1, 2007, on the eve of the financial crisis.